gador/nix-check-build-merge/README.md

 where MAINTAINER is the handle you are looking for and NIXPKGS_PATH is the path to the local nixpkgs repo.

 Open your browser and go to http://localhost:5000

+You have two options: "Update maintained packages" and "Updata hydra-build".

+The first will look in the current nixpkgs repo for all the packages you maintain.
+The second option additionally will check online for the build status.

 <p align="right">(<a href="#top">back to top</a>)</p>